 - The first and quite simply the most obvious solution has been to ignore ad blockers and their effect on advertisement revenues as a whole.
 With more than 198 million users on board, we don’t think that ad blockers are a niche community as they have been previously made out to be.

 - The next attempt has been at outsmarting the ad block software with even more advanced anti-ad block software.
-While it sounds good in practice, the technical limitations, and investments in this project makes it seem like a lost cause.
+While it sounds good in practice, the technical limitations and investments in this project make it seem like a lost cause.

 - A third attempt has been made to thwart Ad Blockers by dragging them into lawsuits and legislation by pointing out that whitelist in ad blocking is basically an extortion attempt.
 We reserve comments on this as the courts know better.